RedHatInsights/compliance-frontend/src/Frameworks/AsyncTableTools/docs/filter-serialiser.md

 ];
 ```

-The `lable` property simple defines what the filter is called in the `ConditionalFilter`.
+The `label` property simple defines what the filter is called in the `ConditionalFilter`.
 The `type` property defines what kind of filter it is, this is used by `useFilterConfig` itself and the `filterSerialiser`.
 The `filterAttribute` property tells the `filterSerialiser`, and the text filter serialise function, which attribute to construct the scoped search query for.
 The "attributes" and what can be used in a scoped search query can be found in the API documentation of that endpoint in the `filter` parameter description.